-- Configuration of two separated WLANs (Multiple SSIDs) is supported. - Multi-role mode, which allows to operate as access point (AP) and station (STA) simultaneously, is supported.
-The multichannel mode is not supported, so the AP and the STA must operate on the same channel only. - RADIUS (Remote Authentication Dial-In User Service) networking protocol that provides centralized Authentication, Authorization, and Accounting (AAA) management for users is supported on WiFi.
-The router can be RADIUS client only (not the server) typically as a WiFi AP (Access Point) negotiating with the RADIUS server.
+Configuration of two separated WLANs (Multiple SSIDs) is supported.

+Multi-role mode, which allows to operate as access point (AP) and station (STA) simultaneously, is supported.
+The multichannel mode is not supported, so the AP and the STA must operate on the same channel only.
+Please note, that only one AP can be activated together with the STA in operation.

+RADIUS (Remote Authentication Dial-In User Service) networking protocol that provides centralized Authentication, Authorization, and Accounting (AAA) management for users is supported on WiFi.
+The router can be RADIUS client only (not the server) - typically as a WiFi AP (Access Point) negotiating with the RADIUS server.